ftsef/queue-pop-notification/README.md

 ## Configuration

-1. Create a `config.yaml` file in the same directory as the `solo-queue-pop.exe` executable.
+1. Create a `config.yaml` file in the same directory as the `qpn.exe` executable.
 2. Copy the example below and modify it with your own settings.

 -   **`url`**: Your Discord webhook URL.
 For more information, see the [Discord Webhook API documentation](https://discord.com/developers/docs/resources/webhook).